dunconio/dwm-dunc/README.md

         mirror-layout                - switch master area and stack area monitors                     - array of monitor objects (see "monitor sections")
+        show-custom-tag-icons        - true to show a custom icon in place of tag identifier (for each tag)
         show-desktop                 - true to enable management of desktop clients, and toggle desktop
         show-desktop-button-symbol   - symbol to show on the clickable show